 Questions for Reference Checks

-On a scale of 1-10, how likely would you be to hire [Candidate] for a similar role if you had the opportunity?
+On a scale of 1-10, how likely would you be to hire [Candidate Name] again if you had an appropriate role available?
 Why?

 Reference Check Scorecard